ezsystems/commerce-documentation/docs/guide/search/search_faq.md

 ## How to avoid that ezplatform:solr_create_index removes the index in production?

-When eZ is used as dataprovider how can be avoided that during index time the shop has not a complete solr index?
+When eZ Platform is used as dataprovider how can be avoided that during index time the shop has not a complete solr index?

 It depends to the configuration.
 If Solr is configured to auto-commit, the index will be removed.
 If no auto-commit is configured, the index will be removed as well, but it will not be effective and everything will be searchable until the commit at the end.
 No auto-commit, though, means also that changes in the administration will not be visible, since the process does not include a commit.